 Elisabeth Sladen reprises her role as Sarah Jane Smith in this episode, an old long-running companion from the classic series, accompanied by her plucky (and surprisingly cute) robot dog, K9.
-So naturally, her subplot has more impact with context, though the classic series is hardly required viewing.
 The Doctor and Sarah Jane have some unfinished business to discuss, namely how they parted ways.
-The Doctor changed her life, he showed her amazing things and an entirely different way of living, and then he dropped her back home with little fanfare and cut off contact for decades, so she’s been feeling a bit restless all this time.
+The Doctor changed her life, he showed her amazing things and an entirely different way of living, and then he dropped her back home with little fanfare and cut off contact for decades, so she’s been feeling a bit restless after all this time.
 With Rose and Sarah Jane, “School Reunion” is mostly an episode about the companions, the role they play in the franchise, and the lives they could have after their tenure is over.
 Because it’s an interesting conundrum for the series to contemplate.
-After spending some of the best years of their lives as a thrill-seeking daredevil every week, how could someone actually adjust to ordinary, everyday life on Earth again?
-The idea of life after the Doctor was one NuWho would explore several times over.
-Nearly all the Moffat era companions have arcs that end with them outgrowing the Doctor and embarking on their own.
-After they had been growing apart for quite some time, Amy finally said goodbye to the Doctor for good so she could live a full life with Rory.
-After she had been emulating the Doctor and following in his footsteps for several seasons, Clara struck on out her own as her own heroine in her last appearance.
-Bill wasn’t ready yet to see the vast expanse of the universe when it was first offered to her, but after being tutored by the Doctor for a whole season and experiencing all sorts of pain and loss, she was more than ready for her own adventure.
-Through the events of “School Reunion”, Sarah Jane realizes the importance of moving on with her life and finally receives the closure she needed to live fully in the present, making a heartwarming and poignant departure at the end with K9.
-She even received her own spin-off show.
+After spending some of the best years of their lives as thrill-seeking daredevils every week, how could someone actually adjust to ordinary, everyday life on Earth again?

-Rose does not have a fun time in this episode.
-She starts the case feeling surly and frustrated that she’s back to frying chips, posing as a cafeteria worker, and then things get worse when Sarah Jane enters the picture.
-Rose and Sarah Jane spend most of the episode trading barbs and cheap shots out of mutual jealousy, and since Sarah was the one who fired the first shot, she clearly had no idea she was picking a fight she couldn’t win when it came to being catty.
-Truthfully, Rose feels hurt and insecure by the knowledge that she’s just one notch in a long line of companions, and she wonders if it makes her connection to the Doctor, which she’s recently started to accept as a loving one, feel less special and meaningful.
-From an external point of view, “School Reunion” exists to educate the audience and prepare them for the finale.
-For any viewers who started with the revival, Rose is the POV character, but this episode confirms that she’s not only far from the first companion, she also won’t be the last.
-Billie Piper won’t be around forever.
-In fact, she only has ten more episodes under her belt before she bows out.
-The reality of their different lifespans is also an important sign that as much as Ten and Rose feel strongly about each other, any relationship they might have ultimately won’t work out in the long run.
 Meanwhile, Mickey Smith (Noel Clarke) continues to develop nicely as a side character.
-After being burned several times in Series 1, Mickey really enjoys the Doctor and Rose’s lover spat in this episode, and you’re right there with him.
-At this point, Mickey is starting to come into his own as a sidekick who can be brave and helpful when he needs to be, and he’s trying to live down his increasingly inaccurate reputation as ‘Mickey as the idiot’.
-As the man back home, he’s been feeling aimless and bored for a while now.
-He wasn’t ready to see the universe the previous season, when Rose offered it to him, but he’s ready now, to try to find his purpose in life.
-He still won’t find it being an awkward third wheel in the TARDIS, between his ex-girlfriend and her new beau, but he’s made a good step forward.
+After being burned several times in Series 1, Mickey really enjoys the Doctor and Rose’s lovers’ spat in this episode, and I’m right there with him.
+At this point, Mickey is starting to come into his own as a sidekick who can be brave and helpful when he needs to be, and he’s trying to live down his increasingly inaccurate reputation as ‘Mickey the idiot’.
+As the man back home, digging up info whenever the Doctor and Rose need him to, he’s been feeling aimless and bored for a while now.
+He wasn’t ready to see the universe last season, when Rose offered it to him, but he’s ready now.
+He’s gained enough to leave his home behind him, to try to find his purpose in life.
+He still won’t find it being an awkward third wheel in the TARDIS, sandwiched between his ex-girlfriend and her new beau, but he’s made a good first step forward.

 * “I thought there’d be happy slapping hoodies.
 Happy slapping hoodies with ASBOs.
 Happy slapping hoodies with ASBOs and ringtones!”